antonfirsov/docs/2023/04-Apr/dotnet-8-preview-3/dotnet-8-preview-3.md

 It will clean up orphaned packs from uninstalled versions of the .NET SDK or packs where installation records for the pack no longer exist.
 It will only do this for the given SDK version or older.
 If you have a newer SDK version installed, you will need to repeat the command.

 If Visual Studio is installed and has been managing workloads as well, `dotnet workload clean` will list all Visual Studio Workloads installed on the machine and warn that they must be uninstalled via Visual Studio instead of the .NET SDK CLI.
-This is to provide clarity as to why some workloads are not cleaned/uninstalled after running dotnet workload clean.
+This is to provide clarity as to why some workloads are not cleaned/uninstalled after running `dotnet workload clean`.

 #### `dotnet workload clean --all`

-Rich Note: I don't quite get this.
-Will need help here.

-Unlike `workload clean`, `workload clean --all` runs garbage collection irregularly, meaning that it cleans every existing pack on the machine that is not from Visual Studio, and is of the current SDK workload installation type.
-(Either File-Based or MSI-Based.)
+Unlike `workload clean`, `workload clean --all` runs garbage collection irregularly, meaning that it cleans every existing pack on the machine that isn't from Visual Studio and is of the current SDK workload installation type (either file-based or MSI-based).

-Because of this, it also removes all workload installation records for the running .NET SDK feature band and below. `workload clean` does not yet remove installation records, as the manifests are currently the only way to map a pack to the workload ID, but the manifest files may not exist for orphaned packs.
+Because of this, it also removes all workload installation records for the running .NET SDK feature band and below. `workload clean` doesn't yet remove installation records, as the manifests are currently the only way to map a pack to the workload ID, but the manifest files may not exist for orphaned packs.

 ## Runtime